-The Samsung Galaxy Fit has now been announced alongside the smaller, lower-end Galaxy Fit E.
+The Samsung Galaxy Fit is the latest fitness tracker announced by the company, and it was revealed alongside the smaller, lower-end Galaxy Fit E.

 - Check out our full best fitness trackers list